d4rc0d3x/ctfs/writeups/vulnhub/Gibsonv0.2/README.md

 ./.trash/flag.txt.gpg
 ```

 AHA !!
 Now we are talking.
-This seems to be the file that contains the flag, but it's encrypted with PGP.
+This seems to be the file that contains the flag, but it's encrypted.
 So maybe we have to use our "zerocool" name as a password to decrypt the file.

 After a little Googling and GPG man pages I've came up with a string that could potentially decrypt our file if we provide it the correct passphrase, and write the output in another file.